DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onDirectoryCreating.md

 Model data.
 Available only if you use Knockout.

 ##### field(e.name): String
-The name of the created directory.
+The name of the directory.

 ##### field(e.parentDirectory): FileSystemItem
-The name of the parent directory.
+The parent directory.

 ---